newjersey/navigator.business.nj.gov/web/roadmaps/tasks/register-consumer-affairs.md

 ---
 id: "register-consumer-affairs"
-name: "Obtain Your NJHIC Number with the N.J.
-Division of Consumer Affairs"
+name: "Obtain Your License Number"
 callToActionLink: "https://www.njconsumeraffairs.gov/hic/Applications/Home-Improvement-Contractor-Application-for-Initial-Registration.pdf"
-callToActionText: "Obtain Your NJHIC Number"
+callToActionText: "Obtain Your Contractor Number"
 ---

 All home improvement contractors, whether operating as an individual or as a corporate entity must register with the New Jersey Division of Consumer Affairs.
 By registering you are also committing to follow regulations and guidelines set out in the [Contractor's Registration Act](https://www.njconsumeraffairs.gov/hic/Applications/Home-Improvement-Contractor-Application-for-Initial-Registration.pdf).